vrabang/vrabang.github.io/projects/project-3.md

   - AutoCAD
   - Design
   - 3D
-summary: A text adventure game I developed for ICS 313.
+summary: Designed a a trailer for the World Surf League to replace their old trailer.
 ---

 <img class="ui medium right floated rounded image" src="../images/wslTrailer.PNG">